portlandcodeschool/ios/schedule.md

     * Write a clean method that takes an index.
 Create an array with 3 strings.
 The method should return the string for the passed in index.
 Write unit tests to prove your method will pass index 0, -1, and 22;

 ## Class 8.
-Interface Builder - child controllers, containers, and tab controller
+Interface Builder - child controllers, containers, and Tab controller
 **4 Dec 2014**

   * Plan